Galih94/WordScramble/README.md

      - The answer list is cleared.
      - The score is reset to zero.

-# WeSplit – Image Comments Feature
+# WordScramble – Image Comments Feature
 ![Image Main UI](image-main-ui.png)
 ---